-View some of our accolades and accomplishments that set us apart: Initial consultations are free – be sure to schedule your consultation today.
+View some of our accolades and accomplishments that set us apart:

+Initial consultations are free – be sure to schedule your consultation today.
 Rhode Island Laws on Grandparents’ Rights

-Under Rhode Island family law statutes, grandparents do have specific claims to to visitation rights.
-In some situations, they may even be able to assume grandchild, such as when domestic violence, neglect, or other forms of
+Under Rhode Island family law statutes, grandparents do have specific claims to visitation rights.
+In some situations, they may even be able to assume custody of their grandchild, such as when domestic violence, neglect, or other forms of